Matheus2212/css-custom-24cols-grid/README.md

-# CSS_grid
+# CSS_Custom24ColsGrid
 Simple light weight custom stylesheet for CSS grids.
-It is based on Bootstrap 3 (no flex display), but with a few add-ons.
+It is based on Bootstrap 3 (not flex display), but with a few add-ons.

 It uses a 24 collumns grid layout system.